A potential audience of over 220,000 students are registered to watch our broadcast of Macbeth on Thursday (26 April).

-Schools can also book a special one-hour introductory session to the play, where one of our Education Associate Practitioners will be joined by actors to explore key scenes, themes and characters ahead of the broadcast.
+Schools also had the chance to book a special one-hour introductory session to the play, where one of our Education Associate Practitioners will be joined by actors to explore key scenes, themes and characters ahead of the broadcast.

-The broadcast will follow the Macbeth Live Lesson on 20 April, where schools get to go behind the scenes of the show to see how actors approach the text.
-Over 250 schools have registered to take part, bringing the lesson to a potential audience of over 30,000 young people.
+The broadcast follows last week's Macbeth Live Lesson, where schools went behind the scenes of the show to see how actors approach the text.